BA (Hons) DipCouns MBACP

 Areas of Specialism: I have experience of working with a wide range of clients, exploring anger, anxiety and depression.
-I am particularly interested in working with life's transitions including adolescence, miscarriage, childbirth, adoption, redundancy, long-term illness and menopause.
-I have had long-term experience of working with new parents particularly with relationship difficulties and postnatal depression.
+I have a particular interest in working with life's transitions including adolescence, miscarriage, childbirth, adoption, redundancy, long-term illness and loss.
+I have long-term experience of working with new parents particularly with relationship difficulties and postnatal depression.
 I am also passionate about working with young people and the challenges they face.

-My experience is drawn from working for the National Childbirth Trust, mental health charities and schools.
+My experience is drawn from working for the National Childbirth Trust, mental health charities, schools and colleges.
 I have worked extensively with new parents over the loss, identity changes, attachment and postnatal depression that this major transition brings.
 I have also been part of a Covid-19 initiative offering Bereavement counselling for those who have lost loved ones during the pandemic.

 British Association for Counselling & Psychotherapy (BACP)